Chŏng Munbu: Early career

+↑ served concurrently as an Assistant Compiler (記事官; 기사관); ↑ served concurrently as a First-tier Confucian Instructor; ↑ served concurrently as a Drafter of Royal Decrees;

 Chŏng began his career in 1588 as an Assistant Proofreader at the Office of Diplomatic Correspondence.
 He then advanced rapidly through the ranks: in November of the same year, he was promoted to Proofreader, and in the 12th month, he received further appointment as an Adjutant Officer at the Hansŏng Magistracy.
 In 1589, he was promoted to Sixth Counselor at the Office of Special Advisors and subsequently held dual positions as Fourth Censor at the Office of the Censor-General and the First-tier Confucian Instructor.

 In the summer of 1590, Chŏng was appointed as a Drafter of Royal Decrees, tasked with drafting royal edicts, composing diplomatic correspondence, and preparing formal documents for court ceremonies.
 Later that winter, he was promoted to the fifth senior rank and appointed as Fourth Inspector at the Office of the Inspector-General.

 In the 8th month of 1591, Chŏng was appointed Assistant Military Commander of Hamgyong Province, a position ranked at the sixth senior grade.
 Although the post was of a lower rank than his previous office as a Fourth Inspector, it carried significant authority over regional military administration.
 Chŏng voluntarily accepted the transfer, seeking to overcome the obstacles to his advancement in the central government that stemmed from the political repercussions associated with his grandfather Chŏng Ŏn'gak's involvement in the 1547 Chŏngmi Purge.